secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 connect to `LocalSecret` and run your queries and transactions.

 > Writing integration tests is an important exercise as it involves having an external process interact with your contract.
-It's also helpful when it comes time to develop the frontend of an application because it provides the examples of sending the query and execute messages to your contract.
+It's also helpful when it comes time to develop the frontend of a DApp because it provides the examples of sending the query and execute messages to your contract.

 **ACTION**